Automating Software Provisioning on Windows with PowerShell and WinGet

 Overview

-The solution is composed of two files:
+The solution is based on two files:

 Default.cmd— execution wrapperinstaller.ps1— PowerShell provisioning logic

-The implementation is designed to prioritize:
+The implementation is designed around four practical principles:

 - repeatability